We are launching the world’s first global Ka-band mobile satellite system, delivering high-speed broadband to compact

 Global Xpress will be delivered through our next-generation Inmarsat-5 (I-5) satellites, built by US manufacturer Boeing and based on its powerful 702HP platform.

 The first Global Xpress satellite – I-5 F1 – entered commercial service on 1 July 2014, serving Europe, the Middle East, Africa and Asia.
-The second satellite successfully launched from the Baikonur Cosmodorome in Kazakhstan on 1 February and the third I-5 satellite is on track for launch in Q2 2015, with global coverage expected early in the second half of 2015.
+The second satellite successfully launched from the Baikonur Cosmodorome in Kazakhstan on 1 February.
+Following the launch of the third satellite in the constellation (I-5 F3), Inmarsat will progress towards final global commercial service introduction of GX.

 With the launch of Alphasat in July 2013, Inmarsat became the commercial operator of one of the most technically advanced communications satellites ever flown into space.

 The size of a London double-decker bus and with a total mass of more than 6.6 tonnes at launch, Alphasat is the largest European telecommunications satellite ever built.

 Alphasat now supplements our ground-breaking Inmarsat-4 (I-4) series, which in 2010 was awarded the Royal Academy of Engineering’s prestigious MacRobert Award for innovation after all three I-4s established the world’s first global 3G network.

 The Inmarsat-4 fleet are expected to support our L-band services without the need for replacement until the early-2020s.